Manfred George: Life in Germany

-Manfred George was born on October 22, 1893 in Berlin, the son of a businessman.
+George was born on October 22, 1893, in Berlin, the son of a businessman.
 He studied law at universities in Berlin, Greifswald and Geneva.
 After a serious injury during World War I, he was discharged from military service and continued his studies, graduating in 1917 with a doctorate in law.
 He began his journalism career before graduation, writing for the newspaper, Deutsche Montagszeitung and he began contributing to Die Weltbühne in 1915.
 He then went to work at the publisher, Ullstein-Verlag.
 He quickly advanced from city editor of the Berliner Morgenpost to editor in chief of the Berliner Abendpost.
 Later, he was a correspondent for the Vossiche Zeitung and worked as a managing editor in Breslau.

 At one point during the conflicts over the Upper Silesia plebiscite, George was put before a firing squad by a Freikorps soldier, but was able to provide a certificate of military service and was released.

 After that, George was sent to Dresden and Leipzig as an Ullstein correspondent.
 In 1923, he began to make a name for himself as a theater critic, writing in the Berliner Volks-Zeitung and Acht-Uhr-Abendblatt.
-He worked as Arts Editor of the newspaper, Tempo, as well as Associate Editor of the cultural magazine, Marsyas.
+He worked as Arts Editor of the newspaper Tempo, as well as Associate Editor of the cultural magazine Marsyas.

-In 1924, along with Carl von Ossietzky, George was one of the founders of the leftist "Republikanische Partei Deutschlands" ("Republican Party of Germany").
+In 1924, along with Carl von Ossietzky, George was one of the founders of the leftist "Republikanische Partei Deutschlands" ('Republican Party of Germany').
 George was the chairman of the party until it was dissolved later that year.
-A pacifist, George was also associated with the "Deutsche Liga für Menschenrechte" ("German League for Human Rights") and the "Friedensbund der Kriegsteilnehmer" ("Association of War Veterans for Peace"), which started an initiative that became known as the "Nie-wieder-Krieg-Bewegung" ("No More War Movement").
+A pacifist, George was also associated with the "Deutsche Liga für Menschenrechte" ('German League for Human Rights') and the "Friedensbund der Kriegsteilnehmer" ('Association of War Veterans for Peace'), which started an initiative that became known as the "Nie-wieder-Krieg-Bewegung" ('No More War Movement').
 Both the Republikanische Partei and the Friedensbund were formed by a community of journalists and editors connected with the Berliner Volks-Zeitung.
 George also joined the Zionist movement.

-After leaving Ullstein, he worked at Mosse-Verlag from 1923–1928, then returned to Ullstein.
+After leaving Ullstein, he worked at Mosse-Verlag from 1923 to 1928, then returned to Ullstein.
 Around the end of the 1920s, he began to write radio plays.
 His musical revue, Oh, USA was broadcast in Berlin 50 times.
-He contributed to Die Weltbühne until 1932. the year he published a biography of Theodor Herzl, with introductions by Thomas Mann and Albert Einstein.
+He contributed to Die Weltbühne until 1932.
+That year he published a biography of Theodor Herzl, with introductions by Thomas Mann and Albert Einstein.